-The University of Rhode Island Men’s Rugby Club competes in the New England Collegiate Rugby Conference (Division 2, USA Rugby).
-Thanks to an outstanding group of coaches, we have established a culture of hard work and coaches recognize effort and talent.
+The club has a culture of hard work effort that the coaches recognize and reward.
 Playing time is earned through diligence at practice and performance on the field, and the competitive atmosphere brings out the best of all players, top to bottom.
 The team practices Tuesday, Thursday and Friday at 4:15 pm on the rugby fields behind the baseball park.